rgomezjnr/awesome-pool/README.md

 - [pooltables.nyc](https://pooltables.nyc) - Pool tables in NYC Tracking 400 bars and pool halls
 - [Yelp - Best Places to Play Pool Near Me](https://www.yelp.com/nearme/places-to-play-pool) - Pool is a classic sociable pastime.
 All you need is a table to play it on.
 Here’s a roundup of pool and billiard parlors, bars and pubs, and even upscale lounges where you can grab a beer and shoot some stick.
 Bring your friends or meet some new people at one of these spots near you.

+## Professional Players

+- [Jeanette Lee](https://www.instagram.com/jeanettelee/?hl=en) - US Open Champion, Billiards Hall of Fame, ESPN 30 for 30, World Games Gold Medalist. [www.gofundme.com/f/jeanette-lee-legacy-fund](www.gofundme.com/f/jeanette-lee-legacy-fund)
+- [Jeremy Jones](https://www.instagram.com/jeremyjonespool/?hl=en) - Jeremy Jones (born April 30, 1971, in Baytown, Texas) is a professional pool player.
+He was the 1998 US Open One Pocket champion, the 2003 US Open 9 Ball champion, and has represented Team USA in the Mosconi Cup on seven occasions.
+Jones was the runner-up at the 1999 WPA World Nine-ball Championship losing 13–8 to Nick Varner in the final. https://en.wikipedia.org/wiki/Jeremy_Jones_(pool_player)
+- [Fedor Gorst](https://www.fedorgorst.com) - FEDOR STRIVES FOR EXCELLENCE — ON AND OFF THE TABLE.
+HE PUSHES TO ELEVATE HIS GAME AND BECOME THE BEST VERSION OF HIMSELF, INSPIRING OTHERS TO DO THE SAME.
+EXPLORE HIS EXCLUSIVE COLLECTION OR DISCOVER MORE ABOUT THE STORY BEHIND THE CHAMPION.
+- [Shane Van Boening](https://www.instagram.com/shanevanboening/?hl=en) - WNT PRO Pool Player Athlete 2022,2023 World8-9 Ball Champion🏆 5x USOPEN9 BALL🏆 17x USAMosconiCupMember🏅 Cuetec🏆 Rasson VNEAPool HOWTip WorldTraveler

 ## Social Media

 ### reddit